Quake jolts Mirpur, adjoining areas

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On Monday - Mirpur city was shaken by the earthquake of mild intensity that lasted for about a couple of seconds.
+On Monday, the Mirpur city was shaken by the earthquake of mild intensity that lasted for about a couple of seconds.
 People, asleep, woke up hurriedly following the shock and rushed out of houses to open spaces to save their lives.
-The frequent and intermittent aftershocks have spread more panic in the area.